Earthquakes on May 12, 2026

 65.3 km---✓ ReviewedUSGS →

-A magnitude 2.9 earthquake was recorded 32 km SE of Skwentna, Alaska on May 12, 2026 at 23:58 UTC.
-This was a shallow crustal earthquake, focused at 65.3 km depth.
+The USGS recorded this magnitude 2.9 earthquake 32 km SE of Skwentna, Alaska at 23:58 UTC on May 12, 2026.
+At a depth of 65.3 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 61.822°N, -150.902°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 61.822°, -150.902°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-12